Buenexity/ProjectManagementBoard/README.md

 ## 📋 ProjectManagementBoard

 **ProjectManagementBoard** is a full-stack Kanban-style ticket management application built with **Angular** and **.NET**.
-It enables users to create, edit, delete, and manage tickets across multiple workflow stages through a kanban based interface.

 ---

 ### 🖼️ Application Preview